ifm/ifm3d-examples/ovp8xx/python/README.md

 The "multi_head.py" script demonstrates how to know the connected heads to the VPU and their types.

 ### Viewer
-In the `ifm3dpy_viewer.py` python script a full demonstration of how to view the different images is done.
+In the `ifm3dpy_viewer.py` python3 script a full demonstration of how to view the different images is done.

 ### Firmware update